 The paint on your metal roof helps protect it from the elements.
 A quality paint job adds to its aesthetic appeal.
 Over time, however, exposure to sunshine, hail and foot traffic can all damage the paint and leave your roof vulnerable to the elements.
 Ideally, metal roofs should be painted before the weather turns frigid.
 During this annual metal roof maintenance, you should do an inspection.
 Doing an inspection now will allow you enough time to get it painted before the colder months.

 Over time, fallen branches and leaves can build up on your roof.
 It is important to remove this before it gets wet or begins to rot since this can damage the materials used on your roof.
 Reaching the debris is the biggest challenge property owner’s face; especially since it is important to minimize foot traffic on your roof’s metal.
 Therefore, using a long brush to cover more distance is the best way to remove debris.
 If you choose to use a water sprayer, make sure to aim the hose away from the bottom of your roof since that can also lead to damage.

 Metal roofs are designed to allow the water to run off and into your gutters.
 When those gutters get clogged, your roof can no longer drain properly.
 Wet, soggy leaves and standing water can rest against the sides of your metal roof and lead to pooling.
 When this occurs, your metal roof will become susceptible to corrosion that destroys its ability to protect the rest of your home.

-Keeping your metal roof in top condition requires far less maintenance than other types of roofing materials.
+Metal roof maintenance requires far less work than other types of roofing materials.
 When it comes to protecting your roof, focus on removing anything that may rest against it and cause scrapes or corrosion.
 By trimming branches, clearing out fallen leaves and checking for minor damage that needs prompt repair, you can avoid major roofing work and protect your home’s value.